beto6191/beto6191.github.io/notebook.md

 ###  What is Flutter?
 - Definition:a framwork made by google for buildings apps that work on web,andriod,and ios-with one codebase
-- Why is it useful?uses the dart programming language.
+- Why is it useful?
 ---

 ###  Key Terms and Definitions